dns-prefetch/DMZ/OracleDatabase/RMAN/README.md

 # Oracle Database Backup wrapper script

 Bash wrapper script that sits between Linux CRON and RMAN to execute backups, weekly tidy, with a 30 day backup retention window.
 Backups are configured to  write to Cloud storage mounted on the host (default script variable rman_disk_folder=/mnt/orabackup).
-T

 * Use cases
    * Oracle database single instance RMAN backups